 About the Sudden Unexplained Death in Childhood Program

 Laura Crandall, a Neurological Physical Therapist by training, and Chelsea Hilbert, an ER Social Worker by training, brainstormed together to create the mission of The Sudden Unexplained Death In Childhood Program.
-A proposal was submitted to the CJ Foundation for SIDS to support this new program and it was created in the fall of 2011.
-The CJ Foundation for SIDS is a U.S. national non-profit 501c-3 health organization meeting the needs of the SIDS community through funding SIDS research, support services and awareness programs.
+A proposal was submitted to the national non-profit, the CJ Foundation for SIDS, to support this new program and it was created in the fall of 2011.
+The CJ Foundation for SIDS is a U.S. 501c-3 health organization meeting the needs of the SIDS community through funding SIDS research, support services and awareness programs.
 The SUDC program was created to be a centralized resource for Sudden Unexplained Death in Childhood providing information, support, advocacy and research.